Thomas Cullen Young: Early life and education

-Early education

 Young first attended school in Edinburgh, then moved to Glasgow, starting attendance at the Glasgow Academy in 1891.
 All the boys in his family received the same school education.
 His school teachings involved classical subjects, but had a more modernised emphasis in comparison to other schools in the region.
 Young participated actively in sports and continued sporting links with the academy even after leaving the school.

-Later education

-He did not go on to university, but instead began an apprenticeship with the firm of Moores, Carson, and Watson in 1899 to become a charted accountant.
+In 1899, Young began an apprenticeship with the firm of Moores, Carson, and Watson to become a charted accountant.

-Personal life

-In 1906, Young became engaged to Ms. Jessie Fiddes, another missionary who was already at Livingstonia at the time of Young's arrival.
-She had been born in 1876, and originated from an Aberdeen family with a strong Protestant outlook.
-She had studied for two years at the Burnbank Missionary Training Home, in Glasgow.
-Her duties were to work for the medical side of the mission, and to complete preparation, she conducted two years of dispensing for a doctor in London.
-They were married on 24 June 1908 at the Grand Hotel, Aberdeen.
-Their son John was born in 1909 in Karonga, Africa.
-Later in life, his wife had growing mental issues due to long periods of separation from her children due to missionary work.
-She also had frequent problems with worsening arteriosclerosis, and her mental state deteriorated such that she could become incoherent and at times, even violent.
-At the time of her mental deterioration, Cullen's brother, John Young, lived as a neighbour in Edinburgh, and his wife was a psychiatrist.
-They all agreed that she should be admitted to a mental hospital, and it is indicated that she remained there until her death in March 1954.

-Their son John later obtained a medical degree and engaged in missionary work as well, following the path of his predecessors.

-Missionary career (1904–1931)
+Missionary career

 Young began his journey to Malawi to officially begin his missionary work in 1904 for the Livingstonia Mission while the region was under British colonial rule.

 While engaging in missionary work, Young possessed concern that African societies should be viewed on their own terms rather than through a Western lens, which was an unusual perception for missionaries during his period of time.
 He demonstrated respect for African culture and traditions by translating stories written in the African language for publication in England and other countries, and was passionate about communicating the stories of the African people to other cultures.

 It is suggested that although Young gained an inside view of Malawi to a certain degree, being open to local customs and respectful of the native people, he still retained his point of view as a foreign missionary.
 However, he most likely gained more of an insider view than other missionaries of his time, due to his exceptional respect and interest for African culture.